Steps to Becoming a Nurse Practitioner

 Master of Science in Nursing applications are reviewed based on the following graduate program admission and transfer criteria:

-- Three professional references (using the Evaluation of Applicant’s Performance and Potential form, above)
+One professional reference (using the Evaluation of Applicant’s Performance and Potential form, below)*

-- Evaluation of Applicant’s Performance and Potential (66kb .pdf)
+Fill out and submit the form for Evaluation of Applicant’s Performance and Potential (PDF)

 Nursing Program Transfer Credit Policy